roytang/blog/content/posts/2004/07/on-internet-quizzes.md

 url: /2004/07/on-internet-quizzes/
 ---

-I&'m not particularly fond of internet quizzes that attempt to plunk you down into a category &#8211; but sometimes they&'re damn accurate.
+I'm not particularly fond of internet quizzes that attempt to plunk you down into a category &#8211; but sometimes they're damn accurate.

 [